 Tremolo Bridge Comparison: 2 Vs 6 Points

-Now that we’ve covered the basics, let’s dive into the specifics of 2-point and 6-point tremolo bridges.
-Both of these bridge types have their unique characteristics and offer different benefits to the player.
+After going over the basics, let’s get into some real technical details on 2-point and 6-point tremolo bridges.
+Both of these designs have different features and offer the player certain benefits.

 2 Point Tremolo Bridges